 - According to Herodotus' Histories this happened with Cyrus The Great of Persia.
 His Grandfather Astyages, the King of the Medes, married his daughter Mandane to Cambyses the Persian as he thought Cambyses was unlikely to rebel.
 Later Cyrus is able to overthrow his Grandfather, starting of the Achaemenid Empire.

 - Similarly happened with Xerxes (yes the God-King from 300).
-His Father Darius was King and married to Atossa, daughter of Cyrus.
+His Father Darius became King and married Atossa, daughter of Cyrus.
 There was dispute whether Darius' oldest son from his first wife or his oldest son from Atossa should be King.
 Finally Demaratus the exiled Spartan King said Xerxes should be King as he was born when his Father was King and he was descended from Cyrus.
 However this trope had potential to further happen according to Herodotus, who says he thinks without Demaratus Xerxes would have become King due to Atossa.

 - Not a direct example but Emperor Augustus became adopted son and heir of Gaius Julius Caesar due to his Mother being the daughter of Julius' Sister.

 - Livia Drusilla, third wife of Augustus was accused by various historians of murdering most of Augustus' potential heirs so Tiberius, her oldest son from her first marriage, could succeed Augustus.
 This may be a case of Historical Villain Upgrade.
 In I, Claudius she does this but is a Well-Intentioned Extremist who wants to prevent further war in Rome.

 - Agrippina the Younger, (this trope really does apply to that time) is thought to have poisoned her third husband Claudius so Nero, her son from her first marriage, could become Emperor and she could rule through him.
 Within five years Nero is thought to have become a Self-Made Orphan.
 The Julio-Claudians really were a Big Screwed-Up Family.